nyamfusima/Meta-Powered-Doc-Assistant/README.md

 #   - Gives the notebook the ability to read PDF files and other documents from your system.
 #
 # llama-index-packs-fusion-retriever
-#   - Provides the “query fusion” tool we use to improve answer accuracy.
+#   - Provides the "query fusion" tool we use to improve answer accuracy.
 It takes your question,
 #     rewrites it in different ways, searches the document multiple times, and combines the results.
 #
 # sentence-transformers